2021 Summer Institute for Educators

 WBEZ Chicago Reporter

-María Inés Zamudio covers immigration for WBEZ.
-She is an award-winning investigative reporter who is now part of the race, class, and communities team.
+Maria Ines Zamudio covers immigration for WBEZ.
+She is an award-winning investigative reporter who is now part of the race, class and communities team.
 Prior to joining WBEZ, she worked for American Public Media’s investigative team.
-She’s also worked as an investigative reporter for The (Memphis) Commercial Appeal and Chicago Reporter magazine.
-In 2015, Zamudio and a team of reporters from NPR’s Latino USA received a Peabody National Award for their coverage of Central American migrants.
-Zamudio’s story was reported from the Mexico-Guatemala border and it focused on the danger women from Central America face while traveling through Mexico as they try to reach the United States.
-Her work has appeared in the Associated Press, The New York Times, National Public Radio, NBC 5 Chicago, Telemundo, Univision, among others.
+She’s also worked as an investigative reporter for the Memphis Commercial Appeal and Chicago Reporter magazine.

 WBEZ Chicago Reporter

-Mariah Woelfel is a general assignment reporter and producer.
-Prior to WBEZ, Woelfel worked as a reporter, producer and All Things Considered host at WVIK, an NPR member station in western Illinois.
+Mariah Woelfel covers city government at WBEZ.
+Before joining the City Hall beat in 2021, Mariah worked as a general assignment reporter and producer at the station, where she covered the creation of and start to Illinois’ multimillion dollar recreational cannabis industry, as well as the city and state’s healthcare systems during the COVID-19 pandemic.
+Prior to WBEZ, Mariah worked as a reporter, producer and All Things Considered host at WVIK, an NPR member station in western Illinois.

 Ziyah Gafic is an award-winning photojournalist and videographer based in Sarajevo, focusing on societies locked in a perpetual cycle of violence and Muslim communities around the world.
 He covered major stories in over 50 countries.
 Gafic’s work received many prestigious awards, such as multiple honors at World Press Photo, Grand Prix Discovery of the Year at Les Rencontres d’Arles, a Hasselblad Masters Award, the City of Perpignan Award for Young Reporters at Visa pour l’Image, Photo District News, the Getty Images grant for editorial photography, TED fellowship, Prince Claus grant, and the Magnum Emergency fund grant.
 His work is regularly published in leading international publications.
 Gafic authored several monographs, including Troubled Islam – short stories from troubled societies, Quest for Identity, and the most recent, Heartland.